Volunteer for the Bluemont Fair

 Caboose Minder: We’re looking for a volunteer to sit in the caboose and welcome visitors who wish to explore it.
 An interest in the history of trains in our area is a plus, but not required.
 If you’re interested, please contact Jen Stone at jenclark[@]stonefrog.com.

 E.E.
-Lake Store: We need volunteers to operate the cash registers and sell t-shirts and baked goods inside the E.E.
+Lake Store: We’re looking for friendly volunteers to help run the cash registers and sell t-shirts and baked goods at the E.E.
 Lake Store.
-Contact Lauren Stevens at bakesale[@]bluemontfair.org.
+Sign up for a shift and be part of the fun!
+Contact Lauren Stevens at bakesale[@]bluemontfair.org for questions.

 Gardener’s Shed: In the week leading up to the Fair, we need volunteers to help tidy the Shed in preparation for its annual role as a retail spot for gardening enthusiasts.
 During the weekend, we also need help operating the cash register.
 If you’re interested, please contact Anna Billman at small.anna[@]gmail.com.